Do you notice increased hair shedding in the shower or on the pillow?

-Many movies depict a female character rubbing their wet hair vigorously with a towel after a shower.
+Many movies depict a female actor rubbing her wet hair vigorously with a towel after a shower.

-But here is the problem.
-Vigorously rubbing your hair with a towel causes friction between hair strands, leading to cuticle and hair damage.
+But vigorously rubbing your hair with a towel causes friction between hair strands, leading to cuticle and hair damage.

 The same principle applies when you shampoo your hair.
 Aggressively scrubbing your scalp during shampooing may cause brittleness and split ends.